callmepavo/cits1001-project2/README.md

 	+ Keep code as simple as possible for the job it is required to do.
 	+ If the logic you have used in a method is particularly complex, a brief comment should be added explaining the strategy you have adopted; but otherwise, code should not be commented unnecessarily.
 + Replace some of the magic numbers in the display code
++ Write out extension explanation to email to Lyndon

 ## Extension ideas:
 + Auto solve